cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/agents.md

 The `cfy agents` command is used to manage Cloudify agents on existing deployments.

+See [agents]({{< relref "install_maintain/agents/_index.md" >}}) for more information.

+## Commands
+### Common agents flags
+* `-d, --deployment-id TEXT` - The unique identifier for the deployment
+* `--node-id TEXT` - The node id to filter to be used for filtering
+* `--node-instance-id TEXT` - The node instance id to be used for filtering
+* `--install-method TEXT` - Only show agents installed with this install_method

+### list

+List agents configured with the Manager.
+When preparing to upgrade agents, if using the filtering options with `cfy agents install`, use `cfy agents list` first with the same filtering options to verify which agents are going to be installed.

+#### Usage
+`cfy agents list [OPTIONS]`

+This command supports the [common agent flags]({{< relref "common-agents-flags" >}}).

+### install
+After restoring a manager on a new host using a snapshot, this command installs new agents on the hosts for the new manager while also leaving the previous agents installed and running.

 {{% warning title="Warning" %}}
 This should only be used in very specific circumstances and should not be used to install agents for deployments using an existing manager.
 Instead, `cfy agents install` is to be used for upgrading the agents after the corresponding Manager upgrade.
 {{% /warning %}}

-See [agents]({{< relref "install_maintain/agents/_index.md" >}}) for more information.

-## Commands

-### install
-After restoring a manager on a new host using a snapshot, this command installs new agents on the hosts for the new manager while also leaving the previous agents installed and running.

 #### Usage
 `cfy agents install [OPTIONS] [DEPLOYMENT_ID]`